 Not much lives here-or can live here.
 Ground squirrels, moles, chipmunks, rabbits, and their like can be found here.
 There are grey deer, small antelope, and wild sheep, though in no great numbers.
 Occasional bobcats and mountain lions adapted to the region hunt along its periphery.
 Wolves are found in its interior, and rarely, bears that have wandered in from other lands in search of greener pastures.
 None of these pose dangers as all are wary of man, humanoid and demi-human.
 Even the least of them can sense the coming of death and make to hide or run away.
 Catching food here is no small feat, as the region is overhunted by the inhabitants of the fortress.
-Any hunting checks are made at CL 7.
+Any survival checks to find food are made at DC 20, and even PCs who normally have the automatic ability to find food must make a check at DC 10.